ARMmbed/Mbed-OS-3-Docs/README.md

 # ARM Mbed OS 3

-**Please note: this is the Mbed OS 3 documentation source repo and is no longer maintained.
+**Please note: Mbed OS 3 documentation is no longer maintained.
 For the latest Mbed OS documentation see the [Mbed OS 5 site](https://os.mbed.com/docs/).**

-Welcome to [ARM mbed OS](http://www.mbed.com/en/development/software/mbed-os/), the new operating system for ARM microcontrollers designed for the Internet of Things.
+Welcome to [ARM mbed OS](http://www.mbed.com/en/development/software/mbed-os/), an operating system for ARM microcontrollers designed for the Internet of Things.

 mbed OS 3 is modular: its code base comprises a number of software components, combined together and built using [yotta](http://docs.yottabuild.org/).
 This means the code lives in a number of repositories, each covering a distinct functionality.

-This repository contains no code.
-Instead, we're using it as an entry point for mbed OS 3, as well as a central location for release-related documentation (such as Known Issues), and for filing bugs that span multiple components.

 ## Current release

-Note that this is a technology preview release, offering you early access to key features and innovations enabling you to test functionality.
-This release is not yet suitable for volume production use.
-The software is still maturing, and a number of things will change, including module names, repository URLs, APIs, header file names and configuration parameters.
-We'll try to mitigate the impact that these changes have on your code where possible, but please expect backwards-incompatible changes.

-Note that in this release we're changing our version numbering scheme for mbed OS releases, to a calendar-based (year and month YY.MM) scheme.
-This release (15.11) has previously been called 3.0 in some communications
+We are not working on any new releases for Mbed OS 3.
+For out latest releases, please see the [Mbed OS 5 releases page](https://os.mbed.com/releases/).

 ## Getting Started